 Choosing the Right Mould

 By nature, we tend to become like the people around us.
 It is as though they set the shape into which we pour our lives.
-Moulding technology is commonly used for reproducing anything from car parts to toys, in metal or plastic, and even chocolates.
+Moulding technology is commonly used for reproducing anything from car parts to toys, in metal or plastic, and even chocolate.
 Once the mould has been designed, whatever goes into it will come out with the same shape and characteristics.
 The same is true with the 'factory' of our hearts.
 Our desires provide the mould which produces behaviour (James 1:14-15).
 Sinful desires lead to sin.

 Before we knew Christ, we simply conformed to the society around us.
 We did not know any better.
 But when we became children of God, He placed His truth in our hearts (Jeremiah 31:33) to displace ignorant lies.
 He gave us new desires, and a new heart (Ezekiel 36:26) that is capable of pleasing Him.
-But we are not robots in a production process, automatically filled with holiness: we have the responsibility to stop pouring ourselves into the old sinful mould, and to choose to obey the Lord (Romans 12:1-2).
+But we are not robots in a production process, automatically filled with holiness: we have the responsibility to stop pouring ourselves into the old sinful mould, and to choose to obey the Lord (Ephesians 4:23-24).

 © Dr Paul Adams